Gilberdyke Lease Extensions Example Support Desk Enquiries

-• I was hoping you might be able to tell me the process of how to apply for a lease extension for my one bed flat in Gilberdyke
+• I was hoping you might be able to tell me the process of how to apply for a lease extension for my garden flat in Gilberdyke

 • I'm looking for some advice with regard to a lease extension on my one bedroom apartment in Gilberdyke.
 I'll be looking to do this sometime next year as we need to move at some point then.
 Unfortunately the current lease is now very short and therefore I'm guessing it'll be expensive to extend.
 I'm also thinking that I'll probably have to go down the tribunal route.
 Should I look to extend it now or wait until I sell my place and have it all tied in with the property sale?